-Senate Bill No. [insert number] aims to clarify the process of anatomical gift authorization on driver's licenses in Louisiana.
-The bill amends R.S.
-32:410(B) to ensure that the Department of Public Safety and Corrections (DPS) provides information regarding anatomical donations in a neutral manner, without favoring either authorization or refusal.
-It allows applicants for a driver's license or identification card to indicate their choice regarding anatomical gifts—whether to authorize, refuse, or make no selection at all—without being required to make a selection as a condition for obtaining or renewing their license.
-The bill also mandates that any indication made by the applicant will be recorded according to the law governing anatomical gifts and refusals.
+Senate Bill No. 252, known as the "Driver's License Anatomical Gift Consent Clarity Act," amends R.S.
+32:410(B) to enhance the process of anatomical gift authorization on driver's licenses in Louisiana.
+The bill clarifies that the Department of Public Safety and Corrections (DPS) must provide information regarding anatomical donations in a neutral manner, without favoring either authorization or refusal.
+Applicants for a driver's license or identification card will have the opportunity to indicate their choice regarding anatomical gifts—whether to authorize, refuse, or make no selection at all.
+Importantly, no applicant can be compelled to make a selection as a condition for obtaining or renewing their driver's license.

-Additionally, the bill retains existing provisions that require the DPS to provide information about anatomical gifts free of charge, including a statement describing the options for making or refusing an anatomical gift, as well as space for any limitations or special instructions from the applicant.
-It clarifies that if an applicant does not make a selection at the time of application or renewal, this absence will not imply authorization or refusal and will not revoke any prior decisions.
-The bill is set to take effect on January 1, 2027.
+Additionally, the bill retains existing provisions that require the DPS to make available information about anatomical gifts, including a statement for indicating the organs donated and any special wishes of the donor.
+It also specifies that if an applicant does not make a selection at the time of application or renewal, this absence will not imply authorization or refusal, nor will it revoke any prior decisions regarding anatomical gifts.
+The act is set to take effect on January 1, 2027, and includes a severability clause to ensure that if any part of the law is found invalid, the remaining provisions will still be enforceable.

 Statutes affected: SB252 Original: 32:410(B)